milanpanchal/iOS-Category/README.md

 How To Use
 ==========

 Pretty simple.
 Just download or clone in Desktop.
-Copy paste all category files that you want to include in your project.
-Import Categories.h file and use it.
+Drag and drop HelperClasses folder in your project.
+Add following statement into ***projectname*-Prefix.pch** file.

+`#import "Categories.h"`

 Contact
 =======